25.1 MB (197.6 KB compressed)

 RAMON ANDRADE 3DCIENCIA / SCIENCE PHOTO LIBRARY RAMON ANDRADE 3DCIENCIA / SCIENCE PHOTO LIBRARY

 Cisplatin drug molecule.
 Computer artwork showing the structure of a molecule of the chemotherapy drug Cisplatin.
 This drug is used to treat a number of cancers, including sarcomas, lymphomas and ovarian cancer.
 It slows the growth of the cancer by damaging the DNA (deoxyribonucleic acid) in the cancerous cells.
 It causes cross-linking between DNA strands, which prevents the cells from dividing.
 The cells try to repair this damage, but are unable to do so and so initiate apoptosis (programmed cell death).
-Atoms are represented as spheres and are colour-coded: platinum (pink), chloride (green), hydrogen (white), and nitrogen (blue) - with the bonds between them as rods.
+Atoms are represented as spheres and are colour-coded: platinum (pink), chloride (green), hydrogen (white), and nitrogen (blue).

 Model release not required.
 Property release not available.